6 Ways to Help Your Winter Kale Survive and Thrive

-We call it “winter kale” because kale is happiest in the colder weather of fall, winter and early spring.
+We call it "winter kale" because kale is happiest in the colder weather of fall, winter and early spring.
 We love to grow (and eat) winter kale.
 It extends our tiny garden into cold weather.
-An urban garden that works year round make the best use of a tiny space.
-You earn a higher yield of vegetables per square foot.
-We work our little back yard pretty hard, and winter kale is a reliable crop that keeps us eating hyper locally all winter long.
+Here’s how to keep winter kale as a reliable urban garden crop all winter long.

 Like all plants, kale really slows down its growth in winter.
 You must give it a head start if you want it to winter over.
 This part can be tricky.
 Even winter kale needs some warmth to get started, but it doesn't like too much heat.
 Plant it while the weather is still warm enough to sprout the seeds, but cool enough for kale to be happy.
 For us in Virginia this is early to mid October.

 But our summer plants like tomatoes and peppers are still producing like mad into the late fall.
 We don't want to rip those up too soon.
 To get winter kale started you have a few options:

 Sprinkle kale seeds in and around existing plants.
 As the kale starts to sprout you can thin them out.
 Use the seedlings in salads or on sandwiches.
 When tomatoes or peppers are done producing, cut the stems at the roots.
 Pulling them out by the roots would disturb the baby kale.
 Voila - kale is perfectly spaced and ready to take off.

 Plant kale in a cold frame to winter over.
 By late fall the cold frame is probably empty, since it is best used in cold weather.
 Plant the seeds directly in the cold frame.
 You can either transplant them in spring or just leave them there until they start to bolt.